 E Q Power will produce five (5) by-products: Methane (CH4), Carbon Dioxide (CO2), Electricity, Digestate and Waste Heat.
 The E Q Power plant design will be the only producer in North America to use, recycle and repurpose all five and the only one in the world to do so on-site.
 As both producer and consumer.
 The world's first 100% renewable fuel and power producer in a GHG mitigated, carbon negative, ecologically balanced closed-loop eco-system, from seed to salad.

-Qualifying for producer, consumer, distributor and developer of renewable fuels, GHG mitigated energy off-sets and carbon sequestration credits.
+Qualifying for producer, consumer, distributor and developer of renewables credits, GHG mitigated energy off-sets and carbon sequestration credits.
 Revenue and Profit projections do not include these as they are dependent on government subsidies.
 Any business model requiring them is inherently flawed.
 However, these credits and subsidies will be passed on to partners and affiliates, so long as they remain available.
 At completion of build-out (15-18 months), sustainable power capacity will be 15 Mw at 65-70% of maximum capacity of continuous availability to Data Caster Labs’ data center customers with 99.999% uptime guarantee and grid-optional UPS-powered backup system.

 Another extraordinary feature of the MOE Farms eco-system is incorporating Sub-Zero Energy’s Bio-diesel production facilities into the data center (DC) design.
 This allows for the waste heat from the DCs to be repurposed and used to produce renewable Bio-diesel to EQ Power’s plant producing electricity back to profit center operations.
 The digestate and CO2, waste products, from EQ Power are also repurposed back to Sub-Zero Energy’s Bio-diesel production facilities as feedstock for year-round production.